How to Hook up a DVD Player to Samsung/Sony/LG/Amazon Fire TV

 Q1: Can I connect a DVD player to a TV without cable?

 No, you can't.
-There are 3 types of connections between DVD player and TV, namely HDMI, A/V cables and component cables as we mentioned.
+There are 4 types of connections between DVD player and TV, namely HDMI, A/V cables, component cables and SCART cable as we mentioned.
 No matter which one you choose, you do need a cable to connect them.

 Q2: How do I hook up a DVD player to TV with no yellow input?